Use the Add Data Store Machines to the site button in ArcGIS Enterprise Cloud Builder for Microsoft Azure in the following scenarios:

-- Choose the Azure subscription that contains the ArcGIS Enterprise deployment to which you want to add a tile cache or spatiotemporal big data store.
+- Choose a Microsoft Azure Active Directory tenant, click Next, choose the Azure subscription that contains the ArcGIS Enterprise deployment to which you want to add a data store or data store machines, and click Next.

 - Click the Add Data Store Machines to the site button next to the ArcGIS Enterprise deployment name.

 - From the Machine Tier drop-down menu, choose the type of data store you want to add to the deployment.